grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 /var/www/html/log or
 '''

-via the link at the top of the html file
+via the link at the top of the html file to link to this runs CSV file (csv files are retained until deleted wheras html files get overwritten)

 or this command to open a "tmux window" to observe the code's print out